Congo’s top archbishop pleads for peace on eve of election

-KINSHASA, Congo (AP) — The archbishop of Kinshasa is urging peace on the eve of Congo’s long-delayed presidential election, saying differences of opinion are no reason to “light the country on fire.”
+KINSHASA, Congo (AP) — Congo’s top archbishop on Saturday urged peace on the eve of the country’s long-delayed presidential election , saying differences of opinion are no reason to “light the country on fire.”

-Archbishop Fridolin Ambongo held a Mass in the capital on Saturday attended by leading opposition candidate Martin Fayulu and a representative of ruling party candidate Emmanuel Ramazani Shadary.
+The archbishop of Kinshasa, Fridolin Ambongo, held a Mass in the capital attended by leading opposition candidate Martin Fayulu and a representative of ruling party candidate Emmanuel Ramazani Shadary.
 They and sole female candidate Marie-Josee Ifoku held hands during prayer in a spirit of reconciliation.

-The archbishop said “unfortunately, some of our compatriots give the impression they want to hold the country hostage to violence.”
+“Unfortunately, some of our compatriots give the impression they want to hold the country hostage to violence,” the archbishop told the congregation.
+He added: “In no case will we permit these elections to become another opportunity to destroy Congo and shed the blood of Congolese who have bled too much for decades already.”

-He also called the decision to bar some 1 million people from voting because of an Ebola outbreak a “denial of justice.”
-They will vote in March, long after Congo’s new president is inaugurated.
-Protests followed the decision.
+He also criticized the surprise decision by Congo’s electoral commission to bar some 1 million people from voting because of a deadly Ebola virus outbreak, calling it a “denial of justice.”

 Most Read Nation & World Stories